MikeEdwards94/SEI-Project-Three/README.md

 For the third project at GA we were tasked with building a full stack MERN application in a group of three over the period of one week.

+<h3>Deployment</h3>

+The link for the deployed project can be found here: https://natural-wanderer.netlify.app/

 <h3>Technologies Used</h3>